ConsciousCode/memoria/README.md

 # Memoria
 Memoria is a memory-first cognitive architecture for autonomous AI agents.
 It treats large language models (LLMs) as interchangeable simulators of a singular "self" split into multiple sub-personas ("sonas").
 By organizing interactions as a DAG of memories and dynamically recalling relevant context, Memoria enables coherent, long-term reasoning across multiple concurrent threads.

 ## Overview
 Memoria reframes AI agents as static bundles of memory which can be *advanced* by an LLM-based emulator.
 Instead of linear chat logs, every input, output, and internal reasoning step is recorded as a **Memory** node in a graph.
 Memories are grouped into **Sonas** (context-specific sub-personas) to isolate perspectives.
 Sonas prevent confusing context from leaking between threads while still allowing inter-sona recall as needed.

 ## Theory
 Part of the design considerations for Memoria as compared to other memory-based architectures such as "MemGPT" is the observation that mutable context causes model instability.
 Causal autoregressive models cannot think outside of the objective, so *even if they're told a modification has occurred*, they struggle to maintain the necessary meta-level awareness of mutability.
 As an example, suppose the model says "the time is now 12:00" and the system prompt then changes to reflect 12:01.
 This rewrites the model's only sense of causality.
 Future iterations interpret this to mean the agent it's simulating was *demonstrably incorrect* in its previous statement and continues this behavior to maintain consistency.
 Or, at best, apologizes profusely for being "incorrect".

-Topologically-sorted memory subgraphs get around this by providing a consistent, immutable, *contextual* view of the past, better accomodating the weaknesses and strengths of causal autoregressive architectures.
+Topologicall3y-sorted memory subgraphs get around this by providing a consistent, immutable, *contextual* view of the past, better accomodating the weaknesses and strengths of causal autoregressive architectures.
 Context (the memory) becomes *append-only* like the model's actual objective.
 It ultimately resembles the attention mechanism, selectively highlighting relevant information from a global context which it's blinded to.
 If eg a memory is retroactively added, immutability guarantees that no memories between the memory's timestamp and the current time reference it; the model can see this.
 "I don't remember" remains a valid response, and future recollections in which it *does* remember are consistent with the agent "suddenly" remembering rather than having been incorrect in the past.

 ## Relevant Concepts
 **MCP**